astro-reactive/astro-reactive/CONTRIBUTING.md

 If you plan to add features or fix bugs that are found in the packages, such as `astro-reactive-form`, you can find the source code for this inside the `packages` directory.

+Thank you again for your interest in contributing!

+Please [create a new issue](https://github.com/ayoayco/astro-reactive-library/issues/new) if anything is unclear. :)